pytorch/ao/torchao/dtypes/floatx/README.md

 Benchmarks are run on a machine with a single 4070Ti SUPER GPU using the scripts in [_models/llama](../../_models/llama). tokens/s is measured using [generate.py](../../_models/llama/generate.py) which generates text in a latency optimized way (batchsize=1). wikitext perplexity is measured using [eval.py](../../_models/llama/eval.py) which uses [lm_eval](https://github.com/EleutherAI/lm-evaluation-harness).
 The model used is [meta-llama/Llama-2-7b-chat-hf](https://huggingface.co/meta-llama/Llama-2-7b-chat-hf).

-FPx quantization is run with `--precision float16`.
+Floatx quantization is run with `--precision float16`.
 The rest uses the default precision of `bfloat16`.

 Quantization        | wikitext perplexity | tokens/s
 --------------------|---------------------|----------